 As the adage goes, it’s much harder to acquire a new customer than it is to retain (and monetize) an existing one.
 A dynamic embedded analytics feature – with an evolving roadmap – can help sustain customer engagement in the product.

-This is particularly true for power users, as they can check on their product usage patterns and consequent benefits.
+This is particularly mostly true for leaders, as they can check on their team’s product usage patterns and consequent benefits.

-“Customer Success [teams] can reduce churn and manage the account better, ensuring they get higher engagement, “ Golubovski told us about Simpplr’s approach.
-Indeed, a Customer Success team manipulating embedded analytics smartly – during workshops or exhibitions – can lead to an easy win.
+“Customer Success [teams] can reduce churn and manage the account better, ensuring they get higher engagement, “ B. Golubovski told us about Simpplr’s approach.
+Indeed, a Customer Success team using embedded analytics smartly – during workshops or exhibitions – can lead to an easy win.